aliahmadXVR/jetson_SPI_ledControl/README.md

 - ``sudo ./led_spi_control"

-- The first led should blink green and red after 1 second interval"
+- Provide the LED number as input after running the above command.
+The number should be between 0 & 11.
+The respective LED will blink."